doctorfree/asciiville.nvim/README.md

 </p>

-##  material.nvim
+##  asciiville.nvim

 ![Neovim](https://img.shields.io/badge/NeoVim-%2357A143.svg?&style=for-the-badge&logo=neovim&logoColor=white)
 ![Lua](https://img.shields.io/badge/lua-%232C2D72.svg?style=for-the-badge&logo=lua&logoColor=white)

-The original [Material](https://material-theme.site) theme now available for [NeoVim](https://neovim.io/)
+The original [Asciiville](https://asciiville-theme.site) theme now available for [NeoVim](https://neovim.io/)

 ---

 </div>

 ## 🔱 Info
-A port of [Material](https://material-theme.site) colorscheme for NeoVim written in Lua
+A port of [Asciiville](https://asciiville-theme.site) colorscheme for NeoVim written in Lua

-Material.nvim is meant to be a fast and modern colorscheme written in Lua that supports a lot of the new features added to NeoVim like built-in [LSP](https://github.com/neovim/nvim-lspconfig) and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)
+Asciiville.nvim is meant to be a fast and modern colorscheme written in Lua that supports a lot of the new features added to NeoVim like built-in [LSP](https://github.com/neovim/nvim-lspconfig) and [TreeSitter](https://github.com/nvim-treesitter/nvim-treesitter)

 ## 🌊 Features